Theme Camp and Village Layout Plans

 - Accepted formats are Joint Photographic Group (.jpg), Portable Network Graphics (.png), or Portable Document Format (.pdf).
 Limit file size to approximately 1 MB.
 Most printer drivers will allow a document to be saved as a .pdf file.
 While hand-drawn layouts are not optimal, you may photograph a drawing or sculpture of your layout with a digital camera, in order to create a .jpg file for submission.

-- Deadline is the the end of April.
+- Deadline is the end of April.
 Once the Placement questionnaire is activated in the spring, the firm deadline is explicitly stated on the BRC participation forms page.

 Important Camp Safety Features

 - Camps must have an entrance into camp at least 12’ wide for access fire lanes (8’ for vehicle plus 4’ for workspace on sides).
 Avoid one-way-in and one-way-out (dead-end) fire lanes.
+Camps 150’x150′ or smaller do not need a fire lane.

 - Ideally the entrance for a fire lane should be straight into camp, centrally located.
 For camps with hard-sided structures, this fire lane should be a straight lane with ability to either turn around or back straight out.
 This entrance should be maintained and not blocked by vehicles or bikes at any time.